 How to diagnose dysphagia

-Diagnosis is usually made on taking a medical history from a patient.
-Some patients may not be aware of swallowing problems, present with recurrent chest infections, through silently aspirating food and drink.
+Diagnosis of dysphagia is usually made on taking a medical history from a patient.
+Some patients may not be aware of swallowing problems, present with recurrent chest infections, through silently breathing in food and drink.

 Dysphagia is usually managed by specialist multidisciplinary teams (MDTs).
 The aims are to gain sufficient nutrition, protect the airway and allow for the pleasures of taste and social aspects of eating.